This webpage contains affiliate links. See more details here.

 You're going to fall in love with Florence, we promise.
 The list of things to love here is endless, from the Uffizi Gallery to Michelangelo's marble at the Accademia, and numerous palaces, squares, sculptures and much more.

-So if you’re ready to set your heart alight, here are the best things to do in Florence right now.
+So if you’re ready to set your heart alight, here are the best things to see (and do) in Florence right now.

 You can't miss the Piazza della Signoria, the most beautiful square of Florence.
 You'll stumble upon it when walking from the Duomo towards the Ponte Vecchio or when reaching the Uffizi Gallery.

-This is a place where you can spend lots of time, just admiring the sculptures, capturing the photos or just people watching from the marble seats of Loggia dei Lanzi (next to Palazzo Vecchio).
+This is a place to spend your time, walking around, seeing sculptures, taking stunning photos or just people watching from the marble steps of Loggia dei Lanzi (on the corner of piazza near the entrance to the Uffizi).

-Go inside the Palazzo Vecchio and admire the beautiful courtyard (it's free), but if you want to visit the museum that houses an amazing collection of art from 13-19th centuries, you'll need to buy a ticket.
+Go inside this beautiful palace and walk around the beautifully decorated first courtyard (it's completely free).
+If you want to see more and visit the museum that houses an amazing collection of art from 13-19th centuries, you'll need to buy a ticket.

-We suggest this guided tour that takes you to visit off-beaten corners of Palazzo Vecchio Museum including the mysterious stairway (skip-the-line; lasts for 75 minutes).
+This interesting 75-minutes tour will take you to off-beaten corners of Palazzo Vecchio Museum including the mysterious stairway (you'll skip the line).

-What many people don’t realize is that the Duomo complex is more than just the church—there’s also the Baptistery of Saint John, Giotto’s Bell Tower, and, inside the church itself, there’s also a museum and the iconic dome high above (there are 463 steps).
-It’s possible to visit them all.
+What many people don’t realize is that the Duomo complex is more than just the Cathedral Santa Maria del Fiore - there’s also the Baptistery of Saint John, Giotto’s Bell Tower, and, inside the church itself, there’s also a museum and the iconic dome high above.
+And, it's possible to visit all these!

 You may love the Baptistery of Saint John, which pre-dates even the cathedral, and is both amazing inside and has these carved bronze doors showing scenes from the bible.
 It’s directly opposite the cathedral doors, so you can’t miss it.